datacenter/iserver/doc/aci/ApplicationEpgAllDefault.md

 ## Get EPGs

 Get all epgs from selected APIC.
-Default output shows main properties of epgs as well as associated objects.
+Default view shows main properties of epgs as well as associated objects.
 - epg name, application profile and tenant
 - bridge domain name and subnets
 - endpoints count